akahu-io/akahu-sdk-js/README.md

 # Akahu Javascript SDK

-> **Note:** This SDK is still under development.
-It will be made available for general
-> usage and installation using `npm` over the coming weeks.

 [Akahu](https://akahu.io) is New Zealand’s open finance platform.

 Akahu builds and maintains data integrations with banks and other financial institutions.